 Please note that students cannot simply sign up for this program.
 Your application for admission is submitted online and reviewed by the department.
 If they decide to proceed with the admit but the TOEFL or IELTS score is lower than the minimum standards, then the AEP program can be an option to proceed with provisional admission.

-Please see the Center for International Affairs website about the AEP Program or email AEPinfo@case.edu for more information.
+Please see the International Student Services website about the AEP Program or email AEPinfo@case.edu for more information.

 Submitting Transcripts & Degree Certification

 Transcripts or degree certifications in languages other than English, must be accompanied by an English translation.
 If accepted, the School of Graduate Studies will need official copies of both the English and original language version submitted, not just the English version.
 Scanned copies sent by email or PDF are not considered official; official copies must be in a sealed envelope from the university or come via encrypted email directly from the university.